 - telecommunications industries including radio, television and satellite communications; medical electronics, instrumentation and industrial process control

 - in companies including BAE Systems, Nokia, the Royal Navy, Xilinx, British Energy and RDDS.

-They also frequently go on to postgraduate study, for example, MSc in Broadband and Mobile Communication Networks, Embedded Systems and Instrumentation or Information Security and Biometrics.
+They also frequently go on to postgraduate study, for example, MSc in Advanced Communications Engineering (RF Technology and Telecommunications), Advanced Digital Systems Engineering (Communications) or Information Security and Biometrics.

 This programme is an intensive one year top-up programme for applicants who have completed one of the following: